Createdd/Writing/2020/articles/lockdownYes.md

 First, I want to illustrate my situation right now.
 This will be helpful in understanding why I chose certain solutions for my lifestyle but also why I came to those conclusions.

 I currently live in Vienna, study at a university (remotely), work part-time, do various projects on the side.
-My health is not quite optimal as I was recently diagnosed with a disc prolapse (probably from doing too much sport).
+I am in my twenties, have a university degree, and always did a lot of sport (at least every second day).
+Right now, my health is not quite optimal as I was recently diagnosed with a disc prolapse (probably from doing too much sport).

 This leads to the following situation:
 - regarding my employment I am a 100% at home office